HydroModPy/HydroModPy/docs/readthedocs/source/architecture/data_loading/data-definition-transfer-activity-diagram.rst

 - planning-time activation (`DataManagersPlanner.build`),
 - setup-time geology transfer to `Domain`,
-- data-phase transfer of hydrometry to launcher loaded-data state,
+- data-phase transfer of hydrometry to the ``Project`` runtime loaded-data state,
 - continuation into simulation execution after data placement is complete.

 Code map
 --------